Amnon Lipkin-Shahak: Military career

-After finishing his studies at the military boarding school in Haifa in 1962, he enlisted in the Paratroopers Brigade, and served as soldier and an infantry officer in the 890 battalion of the brigade.
+After finishing his studies at the military boarding school in Haifa in 1962, he enlisted in the Paratroopers Brigade, and served as a soldier and an infantry officer in the 890 battalion of the brigade.
 In 1965, he became a company commander in the newly established 202nd battalion of the brigade.
 As a company commander, he participated in reprisal operations preceding the Six-Day War.
 During the war, he served as acting deputy battalion commander.
 After the war, he took command of the Duchifat unit (Sayeret) of the brigade and participated in Operation Inferno, where he was awarded the Medal of Courage for "his leadership and courage under fire."

 After graduating from the Command and General Staff School in 1971, he was appointed commander of the Nahal Airborne Battalion.
 Under his command, the battalion took part in many operations, mainly in the area of Lebanon.
 In April 1973, as a part of the Israeli raid in Lebanon, he assaulted PFLP headquarters in Beirut, and was decorated with a second Medal of Courage for "his leadership in action".
 During the Yom Kippur War, he served as deputy commander of the Paratroopers Brigade and fought in the Battle of the Chinese Farm, contained Egyptian forces at Ismailia, and defended the Sinai desert.
 After the war, he was assigned as the operations officer for Central Command, and was sent to the U.S. Marine's general staff command course in the United States.

 In 1976, Lipkin-Shahak was promoted to Colonel and became head of the reservist Paratroopers Brigade.
 In 1977, he was appointed the head of the regular Paratroopers Brigade.
 During this period, the Brigade took part in several operations along all of Israel's borders, including extensive operations in Lebanon, including taking part in Operation Litani over the border.
 After finishing his term as commander of the brigade, he was appointed as a commander of a reservist armored division, and in 1982 became commander of the Steel Formation.
 While serving as the Division's commander, he served as the commander of the Beirut region after the First Lebanon War.

 In 1983, Lipkin-Shahak was appointed the Head of Central Command.
 From 1986 to 1991 he served as Head of Intelligence, and during those years, among other things, prepared the IDF during the developments that led to the Gulf War.
 In 1991, he was appointed Deputy Chief of Staff, and during this role served as the commander of Operation Solomon, which brought 15,000 Ethiopian Jews to Israel.

 On January 1, 1995, he became Chief of Staff of the IDF, succeeding Ehud Barak.

 Lipkin-Shahak retired from the IDF in 1998.
 He was succeeded as Chief of Staff by Shaul Mofaz.